William H. Mason

 William H. Mason (19 February 1877 - 24 August 1940) was an American research engineer and inventor, who developed in 1924 the Masonite process, by which wood is converted in fibers and subsequently into fibreboards without the use of any resin.

 His invention, known as Mason method, was actually realized by a laboratory accident.

 Education and invention

 He was educated in engineering at the Cornell University.
 Mason was actually apprenticed under Thomas A. Edison.

-Masonite was first formed by W. Mason using the so called Mason method, in which wood chips are disintegrated by saturating them with 100 psi steam, then increasing the steam or air pressure to 400 psi and suddenly releasing them through an orifice to atmospheric pressure.
+Masonite was first formed by W. Mason using the so-called, Mason explosion, in which wood chips are disintegrated by saturating them with 100 psi steam, then increasing the steam or air pressure to 400 psi and suddenly releasing them through an orifice to atmospheric pressure.
 Forming the fibers into boards on a screen, the boards are then pressed and heated to form the finished product with a smooth burnished finish.

 The original lignin in the wood serves to bond the fibers without any added adhesive.
 The long fibers give Masonite a high bending strength, tensile strength, density, and stability.
 Unlike other composite wood panels, no formaldehyde-based resins are used to bind the fibers in Masonite.